landfoci/leqa.github.io/_posts/2021-03-03-hello-world-double-double-standards-and-windys-law.md

 ---
 layout: post
 title: Hello, world!
 Double double standards, and Windy's Law
-summary: Check yourself before accusing someone of a double standard.
 ---

 Hello, world!
 This is where I will write down any interesting thoughts I come across or things I've learned that might prove helpful to others.